ServiceNowDevProgram/code-snippets/Business Rules/Backup Critical Table Data/README.md

 # Overview
-This snippet enables the backup of critical table data (such as task or incident records) to an external storage solution.
-It’s a valuable tool for developers looking to ensure redundancy and backup for sensitive data within ServiceNow.
+This ServiceNow script automates backing up critical record data (such as task or incident records) to an external storage solution.
+Designed to run as a Business Rule, it helps maintain redundancy for sensitive information by copying specific record details to a backup API whenever a record is created or modified.

 # How It Works
 - Data Extraction: Collects key record fields (such as `sys_id`, `number`, `short_description`) from `current`.